Things To Do In Reykjavík In November

 Can you see the northern lights in Iceland in November?

 The northern lights — also known as aurora borealis — are a wonder of nature, and nature doesn’t perform on cue.
 But having said that, the long dark nights of November provide excellent opportunities to see them.
+To dive deeper into the magic of the season, learn more about the Reykjavík winter.

 To give yourself the best chance, try to find locations away from sources of urban light; in Reykjavík, the peninsula at Seltjarnarnes is one of the best spots.
 But if you’re out of luck, don’t despair.
 You can always visit Perlan’s Áróra Northern Lights Show to learn how an aurora comes about while enjoying a projected display of northern lights in our state-of-the-art planetarium.